josband/Plutonic/README.md

 ## How to Contribute?

 While I create the initial infrastructure of Plutonic, I will not be accepting any sort of pull requests.
-I will be using [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow#:~:text=What%20is%20Gitflow%3F,lived%20branches%20and%20larger%20commits.) throughout the development process and that will be expected if I were to open this to contributions.
+I believe it is best for my learning experience to have to implement the core logic myself.